 AWS Glue crawlers connect to your source or target data store, progresses through a prioritized list of classifiers to determine the schema for your data, and then creates metadata in your AWS Glue Data Catalog.
 The metadata is stored in tables in your data catalog and used in the authoring process of your ETL jobs.
 You can run crawlers on a schedule, on-demand, or trigger them based on an event to ensure that your metadata is up-to-date.

-AWS Glue helps clean and prepare your data for analysis by providing a Machine Learning Transform called FindMatches for deduplication and finding matching records.
-For example, use AWS Lake Formation's FindMatches to find duplicate records in your database of restaurants, such as when one record lists “Joe's Pizza” at “121 Main St.” and another shows a “Joseph's Pizzeria” at “121 Main”.
-You don't need to know anything about machine learning to do this.
-FindMatches will just ask you to label sets of records as either “matching” or “not matching”.
-The system will then learn your criteria for calling a pair of records a “match” and will build an ML Transform that you can use to find duplicate records within a database or matching records across two databases.
+AWS Glue helps clean and prepare your data for analysis without becoming a machine learning expert.
+Its FindMatches feature deduplicates and finds records that are imperfect matches of each other.
+For example, use FindMatches to find duplicate records in your database of restaurants, such as when one record lists “Joe's Pizza” at “121 Main St.” and another shows a “Joseph's Pizzeria” at “121 Main”.
+FindMatches will just ask you to label sets of records as either “matching” or “not matching.”
+The system will then learn your criteria for calling a pair of records a “match” and will build an ETL job that you can use to find duplicate records within a database or matching records across two databases.

 If you choose to interactively develop your ETL code, AWS Glue provides development endpoints for you to edit, debug, and test the code it generates for you.
 You can use your favorite IDE or notebook.
 You can write custom readers, writers, or transformations and import them into your AWS Glue ETL jobs as custom libraries.
 You can also use and share code with other developers in our GitHub repository.